devsunb/kanata-vk-agent/README.md

   -b, --bundle-ids <BUNDLE_IDS>
           Bundle Identifiers, each of which is the name of a virtual key

+  -i, --input-source-ids <INPUT_SOURCE_IDS>
+          Input Source Identifiers, each of which is the name of a virtual key

   -f, --find-id-mode
-          Just print frontmost app's Bundle Identifier when it changes without connecting to kanata
+          Just print the app's bundle id or input source id when the frontmost app and input source change.
+In this mode, it will not connect to kanata

   -h, --help
           Print help (see a summary with '-h')